sabitertan/BlazorBarcodeScanner/README.md

         StateHasChanged();
     }
 ```

+#### OnDecodingChanged
+In case you need to react on changed decoding states (e.g. hide and display the camera view in your page), you can hook up to this callback.

 ### Capturing a picture from the stream
 In some application it might be useful if a picture can be useful to take a still image of the frame that just decoded the last barcode.
 Therefor the component features an API call to capture such an image as base64 encoded JPEG image.